 The word spar describes a thick cross-section scale.

-A family of stainless-steel ribbon scales from Renishaw.
+A family of stainless steel tape scales from Renishaw.
 The range includes the following models:

-- RTLC: Steel ribbon, incremental, IN-TRAC™ ref marks
+- RTLC: Steel tape, incremental, IN-TRAC™ ref marks

-- RTLC-S: Steel ribbon, incremental, IN-TRAC™ ref marks, self-adhesive
+- RTLC-S: Steel tape, incremental, IN-TRAC™ ref marks, self-adhesive

 SDE = Sub-Divisional Error.
 The measurement error within one signal period.